-Anyone who has experienced, or is aware of, a sexual assault or relationship violence is strongly urged to make an official report with Police or seek other appropriate help.
-The Incident should also be reported to the Title IX Coordinator.
+Anyone who has experienced, or is aware of, a sexual assault or relationship violence is strongly urged to make an official report with the police or seek other appropriate help.
+The incident should also be reported to the Title IX Coordinator.
 Taking action can help to...

 - Ensure your safety

 The NU Police Department can provide resources and assistance if survivors decide to report to the Boston Police Department, including transportation, advice, and information.

 Visit the following websites to find more information about reporting an incident with the NU Police Department.

 - Reporting domestic abuse: http://www.northeastern.edu/publicsafety/procedures/report_abuse.html

 Visit the following website to find more information about reporting an incident with the Boston Police Department.

 - Reporting any incident of violence or abuse: http://www.cityofboston.gov/POLICE/